 Now grab your clear cling wrap and tear off a piece.

-Wrap the cling wrap around your fingers and use it to smooth out any bumps, and bubbles while you press the decoupage tissue down onto your painted furniture.
+For best results, wrap the cling wrap around your fingers and use it to smooth out any bumps, and air bubbles while you press the decoupage tissue down onto your painted furniture.
 The reason for the cling wrap is that it makes it easier to smooth the paper without tearing it.
 As long as you don’t use too much glue your paper should smooth out nicely.
 (Too much glue often results in bubbles) A few minor creases or bubbles aren’t bad, but you do want to smooth out as much as you can.

 Separating Your Decoupaged Drawers